MetaMask/security-codescanner-monorepo/README.md

 ## 🤝 Contributing

+This monorepo uses Yarn workspaces and follows conventional patterns.
 See individual package READMEs for specific contribution guidelines.

----

-**🚧 Migration in Progress:** This monorepo is currently being set up.
-Some packages may not be fully functional until migration is complete.